rogercloud/datenlord.github.io/gsoc-ideas-list.md

 # Ideas List of DatenLord

-## Concurrent Hashmap Bench Framework in Rust
+## Concurrent Hashmap Benchmark Framework in Rust
-Implement a concurrent hashmap benchmark framework which is used to test performance of a concurrent hashmap in Rust.
-The framework can test the performance of concurrent hashmap with different parameters.
+Performance is a key indicator of any concurrent data structures.
+Concurrent hashmap is one of the most popular concurrent data structures.
+There are a lot of different implementations of concurrent hashmap.
+A concurrent hashmap benchmark framework is needed to test performance of different concurrent hashmap implementations.
+The framework should be able to benchmark the performance of different concurrent hashmap implementations under different user scenarios.

 Expected Outcomes: